fluidinfo/infomaniac/README.md

-Infomanic is a Firefox extension for Fluidinfo.
+Infomaniac is a Firefox extension for Fluidinfo.

 Introduction